Parliamentary.ai

 Groups Affected

-• Children with Special Educational Needs (SEN): The Act aims to improve their well-being through better information gathering and targeted support.
+• Children with Special Educational Needs (SEN): The Act aims to improve their well-being through better data-driven policy and service provision.

-• Parents of children with SEN: May indirectly benefit from improved services and support resulting from better data analysis.
+• Parents of children with SEN: They may indirectly benefit from improved services and support as a result of the information collected.

 Full Text